Tutorial: Build a Spark machine learning application in HDInsight

 Configure the Spark machine learning pipeline that consists of three stages: tokenizer, hashingTF, and lr.

 tokenizer = Tokenizer(inputCol="SystemInfo", outputCol="words") hashingTF = HashingTF(inputCol=tokenizer.getOutputCol(), outputCol="features") lr = LogisticRegression(maxIter=10, regParam=0.01) pipeline = Pipeline(stages=[tokenizer, hashingTF, lr])

-For more information about what is a pipeline and how it works see Spark machine learning pipeline.
+For more information about pipeline and how it works, see Spark machine learning pipeline.

 Fit the pipeline to the training document.